IB PRIMARY YEARS PROGRAMME

 - Making connections with the external world and;

-- Developing intercultural understanding, respect of differing perspectives and developing personal knowledge.
+- Developing intercultural understanding, respect of different perspectives and developing personal knowledge.

-EISB is one of the best IB Schools known for a programme that offers an inquiry-based and concept-driven transdisciplinary model of learning and teaching, supported by a strong understanding of how students learn.
+EISB is one of the best IB Schools and is known for offering a programme that offers an inquiry-based and concept-driven transdisciplinary model of learning and teaching, supported by a strong understanding of how students learn.

-PYP students develop knowledge, conceptual understandings, skills and the attributes of the IB Learner Profile to make a positive difference in their own lives, their communities, and beyond.
+PYP students develop knowledge, conceptual understanding, skills and the attributes of the IB Learner Profile to make a positive difference in their own lives, their communities, and beyond.

 Students also demonstrate the agility and imagination to respond to new and unexpected challenges and opportunities and to take action for a better and more peaceful world.

-Schools who choose to implement the PYP will develop students’ academic, social and emotional wellbeing, focusing on international-mindedness and a sense of belonging to local and global communities.
+Schools who choose to implement the PYP will develop the students’ academic, social and emotional wellbeing, focusing on international-mindedness and a sense of belonging to local and global communities.
 The PYP nurtures independent and collaborative learners, encouraging every student to have voice, choice and ownership in their own learning.

 The IB learner profile represents a broad range of human capacities and responsibilities that encompass intellectual, personal, emotional and social growth.
 Developing and demonstrating the attributes of the learner profile provides an important foundation for international mindedness.